 After we’ve received your full application (including the Confidential Student Recommendation from your current school), the Admissions Committee will review all of your documents and email you to arrange the next steps.
 If we can proceed, we will arrange a visit day and/or interview.
 Please note that due to scheduling limitations, we are unfortunately unable to invite all applicants for visit days and/or interviews, and may decline to proceed with an application if the school/family fit is not deemed unsuitable by either party.

-We understand that this is a long day for our youngest students, but we find that the vast majority of young Kindies adjust well and enjoy the experience; there is a resting area available if needed.
+We understand that this format is challenging for our youngest students, but we find that the vast majority of young Kindies settle into the meeting well and enjoy the experience with the support of a parent next to them.

 Applicants to Grades 1‒8:

-Students are paired with an ambassador for the day and are encouraged to actively participate in class.
-At some point during the day, students complete a math and language assessment.
-This includes questions from a standardized test and a reading comprehension exercise with some creative writing on a set topic.
-While it isn't pass/fail, we ask students to try their very best to help us fully understand their academic skills and potential.
+The assessment includes math questions from a standardized test, a reading comprehension exercise, and an open-ended question to prompt some creative writing on a set topic.
+While it isn’t pass/fail, we ask students to try their very best to help us fully understand their academic skills and potential.